Thursday, July 16, 2020

 In order to free ourselves from racial prejudice we first need to rise above our nature as tribal creatures.
 You think you’re not tribal?
 Look in the mirror.
 What do you see?

-In my case, the reflection is a white, male, heterosexual, Baby Boomer, Lutheran, American of Swedish ancestry and graduate of the University of Illinois.
-This doesn’t account for political affiliation, employer, fraternity, sports team preference or other organizations I’ve joined.
+In my case, the reflection is a white, male, heterosexual, Baby Boomer, Lutheran, American of Swedish ancestry, and graduate of Maine South and the University of Illinois.
+This doesn’t account for political affiliation, employers, fraternity, sports team preference, or other organizations I’ve joined.

 Which of your many tribes would you fight and die for?
-I know Green Bay Packer fans that would take up arms to defend their identity.
-I would fight for my country and my family, but doubt very much that I would jump into a trench for U of I or Sweden.
-But at some level, when push comes to shove we need to feel superior to someone else.
-It’s sadly just the way humans are wired.
+I know Green Bay Packers fans that would take up arms to defend their identity.
+I would fight for my country and my family, but I doubt very much that I would jump into a trench for the U of I or Sweden.
+But at some level, when push comes to shove, we need to feel superior to someone else.
+Sadly, it’s just the way humans are wired.

 I am surprised that the 1964 film Black Like Me has not been pulled out of the archives and re-popularized.
-Based on a true story, actor James Whitmore plays reporter John Griffin, who went through treatments to darken his skin for a six week tour of the southern United States in the 1950s.
-It is the ultimate blackface experience and well worth watching.
+Based on a true story, actor James Whitmore plays reporter John Griffin, who went through treatments to darken his skin for a six-week tour of the southern United States in the 1950s.
+It is the ultimate blackface experiment and well worth watching.

 “But they might not have boots, or straps,” I say.

 Speaking in metaphors is never a good way to advance a debate.
-And failure of my friends to recognize that they benefit from an invisible collection of social assets is not their fault.
+And the failure of my friends to recognize that they benefit from an invisible collection of unearned social assets is not their fault.
 Privilege itself is not their fault.
-We have been taught to be oblivious to our advantages.
+We have been conditioned to be oblivious to our advantages.
 But failing to acknowledge those privileges is definitely our fault.

 I am fully aware that I benefited from being a white male early in my career and in life (unearned privilege).
-As a young man in my early twenties I was able to stroll into a bank and secure a mortgage, having only recently graduated from college.
+As a young man in my early twenties, I was able to stroll into a bank and secure a mortgage, having only recently graduated from college.
 The house I mortgaged was in an affluent north suburb of Chicago.
 I felt safe in my neighborhood and had pleasant neighbors.
 There was almost no crime.
-My high school class that numbered around 1200 had one Black student.
-I didn’t know him, but those who did said he was a great guy.
-What must his life have been like?
-The other 1199 students in our class looked like us.
+My high school class numbered around 1200 racially similar students.
 Our teachers looked like us.
-At the end of the day we turned on the television and saw people that looked like us.
+At the end of the day, we turned on the television and saw people that looked like us.
 Our entire world looked like us.
 We took it for granted.

 I waltzed into college, able to afford the cost and without much in the way of scholastic credentials.
-Most of my friends had help from their parents.
+Many of my friends had help from their parents.
 We were not the first in our families to pursue higher education.
 We were financially and intellectually privileged.
-I was raised by two parents, with a father who was present and a life free from generational poverty, substance abuse and violence.
+I was raised by two parents, with a father who was present and a life free from generational poverty, substance abuse, and violence.
+Maybe I was just lucky.

 And then came the day when my company rolled out an initiative that included hiring percentages for women and minorities.
+This was long before the acronym DEI became popular.
 The rug of privilege was suddenly seemingly pulled out from under me.
 The corporate ladder had a few new rungs upon which I was not allowed footing.
 I challenged what I considered “quotas” and in a meeting with a Black, female HR representative the new reality was firmly but politely made clear.
-I was handed a booklet on affirmative action and sent on my way.
+I was handed a booklet on Affirmative Action and sent on my way.
 But before I left, that very nice young lady asked me:

 “Can you imagine what it’s like to feel that people assume I got my job because of my race or gender, or to have to work twice as hard as someone else to be considered for a job?”

 I couldn’t imagine that.
-Her comment spoke to the essence of being unprivileged.
+My latchkey friend says that this isn't true.
+Everything is already equal.
+But her comment spoke to the essence of being unprivileged.

-Every so often our society lurches forward in a spasm that seems like a great awakening to those of us who were asleep at the wheel.
-Changes come quickly, two steps forward, and are often met with eventual resistance when things get uncomfortable, one step back.
+Every so often our society lurches forward in a spasm that seems like a great awakening to those of us who were on autopilot.
+Changes come quickly, two steps forward, and are often met with eventual resistance when things get uncomfortable, three steps back.
 There can be collateral damage when boundaries extend into the marginal gray zones.
 The #MeToo movement tapped into a sweeping “cancel culture” that may have disproportionately held a few people overly accountable, but mostly not.
 This is a literal push coming to shove that bumps up against our tribal personal bubble.

 “They tore down which statue?
 Well, that’s not right.”